mlsterl1/Pewlett-Hackard-Analysis./README.md

 WHERE (e.birth_date BETWEEN '1965-01-01' AND '1965-12-31')
 		AND (de.to_date = '9999-01-01');

-* I then filtered for duplicates creating the table mentoring_employees_filetered by from_date originall pulled from the titles table.
+* I then filtered for duplicates creating the table mentoring_employees_filetered by from_date original pulled from the titles table.
 * Count utilizing the mentoring_employees_filetered table and created the mentoring_employees_count table with the results below:
 ![Employees Eligible for Mentoring Program by Title ](Employeementorbytitle.png)